aimms/documentation/pro/appl-state.rst

 * :token:`pro::ManagedSessionOutputCaseType`, denoting which case type should be used for data transfer from the server to the client

-If you do not set these two element parameters explicitly, the AIMMS PRO library will use the predefined case type :token:`AllIdentifiers` by default.
+If you do not set these two element parameters explicitly, the AIMMS PRO library will use the predefined case type :any:`AllIdentifiers` by default.
 This means that the values of all identifiers that do not have the ``NoSave`` property set will be transferred back and forth.
 If you set any of the above element parameters explicitly to the empty element, AIMMS PRO will not create and transfer an input, and/or output case file respectively.

 Specifying Case Content
 ^^^^^^^^^^^^^^^^^^^^^^^